Types of Trane warranties

 Pros and cons of Trane warranties

 One benefit to the registered warranty is that it provides up to 10 years of coverage on parts.
-The warranty is also fully transferable to a subsequent owner within 90 days of a home sale for $99 fee.
+The warranty is also fully transferable to a subsequent owner within 90 days of a home sale for a $99 fee.

 Similar to other HVAC warranties, a drawback is that the warranty does not cover labor costs and shipping expenses.
 Also, the warranty certificate states that the company may request documentation proving proper maintenance before approving a warranty claim.
 Other companies may not require written documentation.